The Highlights Trip

 The Tour du Mont Blanc Highlights Trip is a condensed version of the Mont Blanc Circuit.
 Our trip passes through France, Italy and Switzerland with magnificent views of the Mont Blanc massif: the French side with its huge glaciers, Italy and its sheer cliff faces and the Swiss side with its rolling valleys, truly are a delight.

-We are Australia’s most trusted company for guided TMB trips and have been operating in the European Alps for more than 10 years!
+We are Australia’s most trusted company for guided TMB trips and have been operating in the European Alps for nearly 15 years!

 Get Ready For

 - An exceptional hike through France, Italy and Switzerland

 - Fully supported by our expert mountain guide

 - Jaw-dropping alpine scenery and friendly wildlife encounters

 - Picturesque and charming Chamonix and Courmayeur

 This is a supported trek so that you carry just your daypack and stay in accommodation where your main luggage meets you at the end of each day.
 Having an experienced Mountain guide and luggage transfer vehicle means maximum flexibility during bad weather days.
 This trip is different from the full circuit as you will take vehicle transfers along some of the valley sections but still take in all the passes and highlighted sections of the route.

 The Tour du Mont Blanc is a very popular walk and refuges are sometimes overbooked.
 This itinerary is a guide to the route.
 Details may change and the actual refuges booked may vary from what is written here, dependent on client numbers, wishes, and availability.
 This adjustment with refuges may alter the exact distance walked in a day so the itinerary should be used as an indication of overnight stops/distances.